FictionSmith/files/mayshin.md

 Whom does s/he most look like (e.g. famous person or relative)?	| Beethoven (the dog) General health (good, excellent, poor...)?	| Poor
 Any chronic conditions?	| YES
-Any current health problems?	| Obesity
+Any current health problems?	| YES
 How does s/he dress (mark as many as appropriate) | wears usualy a short-sleeve t-shirt, jogging pants or jeans, sometimes wears a jacket, wears a watch
 PRICE | Cheap clothes, except the jacket is proubaly a hundred dollars and the watch about 500$ STYLE | Sloppy jeans, rinkled clothes and old jacket